mt-shihab26/books/README.md

 - Tomcat
 - Servlet
+- Templating:
+  -  Writing template with 'jsp'
-- JSP
+  -  Write JSP with 'jstl'
+- Testing:
-- Testing: Unit
+  -  Unit Testing with 'junit'
+  -  Mocking with 'mockito'
+- Logging:
+  -  Logging stuff with 'logback'

 ## Links